How to Get Started Farming

 Smart business people diversify and scale.
 Find what works, but understand that one way might not be the right way.

-3.)
-The Farmer job description As a farmer you are an artist, plumber, electrician, landscaper, entrepreneur, grower, inventor, salesperson, website designer and whatever else needs to be done.
+Like any new business the owner is often the operator and farms are no exception.
+And just like any new business the owner often has to wear many different hats.
+As a farmer you are an artist, plumber, electrician, landscaper, entrepreneur, grower, inventor, salesperson, website designer and whatever else needs to be done.
 You need to be quick to learn new things.

 As a small business you need to treat it is as such.
 Growing food be your passion but you also need to do those business type things to sell your product.
 Become proficient at doing the things you don't like to do-do them first actually.

 This is where you get to be creative and put the "you" into your farm.
 What are you going to sell?
 Why?
 It's important that you know the why behind your product so that you can tell that story to your customers.
 This is what will keep them coming back and loyal, that and customer service.

 Get the word out about your farm and products through all the social sites and web commerce that is available to you.
 Just because you're a farmer doesn't mean you need to do away with technology.
 Let technology work for you.
 Tell your story, get your story out the the world through all the social channels and then you can go on being a farmer.

 Think outside the box.
 You don't necessarily need to own the land.
 At first maybe you rent?
 Or maybe you find a warehouse, or you grow food on the top of a building in the city, it can be aquaponics, livestock, row crops, bees and so many other things.
 It doesn't have to be conventional farming.
 This goes back to # 3 on this list.
 Think outside of the box.
 This is what is going to make you stand out and it will end up being your brand.
 We need unconventional thinking in farming.

 Find your niche in the market and do that really well.
 Get passionate about your product - honey, mushrooms, beef, cabbage whatever that is and do not forget about your customer service.
 Call people back, follow up with emails, send out emails to your contact list.
 This seems like a no-brainer but as a growing business you are going to be busy and things like returning emails might fall through the cracks.
 This is a huge mistake.